Topics included in this article:

 - Connect the device that is monitoring for notifications (an iPad etc.) to an external speaker to boost the sound of the notification.

-Note: When using an iPad or other device, the sound associated with a doorbell notification will only play if you are actively watching the specific door whose bell is rung. - You can connect the DR40 Door Reader to a doorbell chime to boost the volume on the doorbell press.
-For more information, please see the article on Connecting a DR40 to a Wired Doorbell.
+- You can connect the DR40 Door Reader to a doorbell chime to boost the volume on the doorbell press.
+For more information, see our article on Connecting a DR40 to a Wired Doorbell.

-The DR40 has a button that can be used as a doorbell.
 Doorbell events can be set up in two ways:

-- A Doorbell Rule can be created on the DR40 devices page and then configured in User Notifications.
+- A Doorbell Rule can be created on the DR40 devices page, and then configured in User Notifications.

-- A policy with "Doorbell Press" as part of the policy can be assigned and then configured in User Notifications.
+- A policy with "Doorbell Press" as part of the policy can be assigned and configured in User Notifications.

 Creating a Doorbell Rule